-Join Derrick Story for an in-depth discussion in this video Choosing your best shots, part of Portrait Retouching with Aperture.
+Join Derrick Story for an in-depth discussion in this video Choosing your best shots, part of Aperture: Portrait Retouching.

 When you're deciding which shots to work on,…I think it's very helpful to spend a little…bit of time, before you actually start image…editing, to do some evaluating of your photos themselves.…And I mean not an individual photo, but the group of photos that you have.…Generally speaking when we do portrait shooting…>> We take a lot of shots because one…small change in expression can make a big difference on…a particular image.…Let's take a look at these 3 shots right here of max spinning the basketball.…